Lokesh-Prasad-1/Automated-Birthday-Wisher-Emailer/README.md

 # Automated-Birthday-Wisher-Emailer

-Created a Python script that automates sending personalized birthday emails by reading CSV data.
-It matches current dates with birthdays, selects random letter templates, and sends emails securely via SMTP with TLS.
-Includes error handling and dynamic message customization.
+Tech Stack: Python, Pandas, SMTP, datetime, File I/O

+Developed an automated Python script that reads birthday data from a CSV file and sends personalized birthday emails to individuals on their special day.

+Key Features:
+Parsed CSV data with pandas to retrieve names, emails, and birth dates.

+Compared current date with birthdays to trigger email sending only on matching days.

+Selected a random birthday letter template, replaced placeholders dynamically with the recipient’s name.
+Sent emails securely using SMTP protocol with TLS encryption and Gmail SMTP server.

+Logged into email account programmatically to automate outgoing messages.

+Included error handling to print notification if no birthdays occur on the current day.